-One of the most common problems that occur on Windows PCs is application crash.
-This issue has been present through the years.
+One of the most common problems that occur on Windows PCs is an application crash.
+This issue has been present over the years.
 The symptoms have changed, the configurations have changed, but the problem is still there just to break your nerves from time to time.

 So, if you have experienced sudden crashes, you should take these workarounds into consideration.
 They’re just below.

 How to resolve application.exe crashes in Windows 10

 - Change Permissions

 The first thing you should do is close the dialog app crash report and try starting the program again.
 This may be a one-time error due to some unexpected corruption or just a temporary lack of system resources.
 So make sure to close the program properly before you start it again.
 Namely, even though you close the dialog box, there’s a chance its respective processes are still running in the background.